r0oth3x49/udemy-dl/README.md

   --save            Do not download but save links to a file.
   --info            List all lectures with available resolution.
   --cache           Cache your credentials to use it later.
+  --names           Do not download but save lecture names to file.
+  --unsafe          Download all course with unsafe names.
   --sub-only        Download captions/subtitle only.
   --skip-sub        Download course but skip captions/subtitle.

 Example:
   python udemy-dl.py  COURSE_URL
+  python udemy-dl.py  COURSE_URL -k cookies.txt
   python udemy-dl.py -u user@domain.com -p p4ssw0rd COURSE_URL
 </code></pre>